sudeepjc/part-tracer-k8s/README.md

 6. With nodejs sdk and REST apis related to chaincode transactional queires and invokes
 7. With nodejs sdk and REST apis related to chaincode query, peer queries
 8. With nodejs sdk scripts related to channel creation, joining peer and updating the anchor peer
+9. Added ingress for routing apis
+10. Added logspec, operations, metrics apis and enabled them on the peers and orderers
+11. Added prometheus.yaml file for getting metrics from hyperledger network

 Instructions: